WafeeRahman/WafeeRahman/README.md

 Relevant Courses:
 - Computer Science 1-2 (Python and Java)
-- Computer Organization 1-2
+- Computer Organization 1-2 (Combinational and Sequential Circuit Design / Instruction Set Architectures )
 - Data Structures and Algorithms
 - Operating Systems
-- Intro to Software Engineering
+- Intro to Software Engineering (Software Development Life Cycles and Methodologies)
-- Web Systems Development
+- Web Systems Development (Exposure to Development with Perl, CGI, PHP, Apache)

-## Projects
+## Projects I've Worked On..

 ### Hang! - Fullstack Application
 - **Description:** Created a Full Stack Web Application that allows users to post and review places around the city of Toronto.
 - **Technologies Used:** Node, Express, MongoDB, CSS, EJS, Cloudinary, Mapbox API
 - **Key Features:**
-  - Handled post data and CRUD functionalities with a MongoDB database
+  - Hang! is a Full Stack Web Application that allows users to post and review places around the city of Toronto
-  - Implemented secure user authorization and authentication using PassportJS, Helmet, and Express-Session
+  - Includes secure user authorization and authentication using PassportJS, Helmet, and Express-Session
-  - Developed front-end interface with mapping and image-upload capabilities
+  - Also includes front-end interface with mapping and image-upload capabilities with the Mapbox and Cloudinary API

 ### HalalFoods - Web Application
 - **Description:** Developed a full-stack application with ReactJS that recommends Halal recipes to users.
 - **Technologies Used:** React, MySQL, Express, Node, Axios
-- **Key Features:**
+  - HalalFoods is a full-stack application with ReactJS that recommends Halal recipes to users
-  - Integrated the Edamam Recipe API to query recipes following halal guidelines
+  - Also allows users to save their recipes
-  - Implemented user authorization, authentication, and saved recipes with a MySQL database

-### AI Personality Discord Bot
+### AI Personality Discord Bot (METHacks 2023 Entry)
 - **Description:** Built a Discord bot using Python, Disnake, and the Cohere API, allowing users to train AI users.
 - **Technologies Used:** Python, Disnake API, Cohere API
-- **Key Features:**
-  - Implemented functionality to create and chat with user models using a prompt system
+  - Uses the Python, Disnake, and the Cohere API to allow users on Discord to train AI users based 3 distinct personalities built from datasets of vocabulary
   - Presented the minimum viable product functionalities at Methacks 2023

 ## Technical Skills

 - **Programming Languages:** Java, Python, JavaScript, C, Lisp
 - **Technologies:** HTML, CSS, Bootstrap, Node.js, REST, Express.js, Bash, Linux, MongoDB, React.js, MySQL

+## Certifications

+**Udemy Fullstack Web Development 2023 Course Certification**
+- **Description:** Completed a comprehensive Fullstack Web Development course covering HTML, CSS, MongoDB, JavaScript, Async JavaScript, and React.
+- **Issued By:** Udemy
+- **Date:** Summer 2023

 ---